KarlClark/SimpleTweetsWithFragmentsApp/README.md

       * [x] User can enter a new tweet and post this to twitter.
       * [x] User is taken back to home timeline with new tweet visible in timeline.
       * [x] Optional: User can see a counter with total number of characters left for tweet.
+* [x] User can view their own profile by clicking the profile icon in the action bar.
+      * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+* [x] User can click on profile image in any tweet to see another user's profile.
+      * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.

 WalkThrough